Igrekess/TwinPics/README.md

 ## Overview
 TwinPics is a script suite for Capture One that automates variant creation when capturing photos.
 It consists of two scripts:
-- `TwinPics.applescript`: Configuration interface
+- `TwinPics`: Configuration interface
-- `TwinPicsOnBackground.applescript`: Background automation handle
+- `TwinPicsOnBackground`: Background automation handle

 ![twinpics](https://github.com/Igrekess/TwinPics/blob/main/img/twinpics.gif)